Bayesian nonparametric boundary detection for multiple areal data

 This is not true when $H = 10$, as probabilities $\mathbb{P}( G_{i,j} = 1 \mid \mathbf{y} )$ are all between $0.9992$ and $1$, implying that the boundary graph is empty for every reasonable value of $\gamma$ ($\leq 0.5$).
 This indicates that boundary detection cannot be achieved when the number of components is fixed too large.
-We will complete this simulated case study in \Cref{sec:bd_simstudy}.

 These two examples show that fixing $H$ might be problematic for boundary detection.
 Parameter $H$ must be learned from the data, and we assume as its marginal prior a shifted Poisson distribution, and we write:

-for $\lambda > 0$.
-If $H=1$ a.s., though the model is well defined, there is only one mixture weight in each area, which equals $1$.
+for $\Lambda > 0$.
+Notice that, if $H=1$ a.s., though the model is well defined, there is only one mixture weight in each area, which equals $1$.
 In this case, no boundaries will be found, since all estimated densities will be identical.
-To conclude the section, we introduce, for each observation $y_{i,j}$, the corresponding latent cluster allocation variable $s_{i,j}$ for $j=1,\dots,N_i$ and $i=1,\dots,I$.
-Each latent variable indicates the component of the mixture to which the corresponding observation is allocated.
-This representation will be useful to derive a Gibbs sampler for our model.
-We rewrite \eqref{eqn:modeldata} as:

-A component in the mixture is said to be empty if no observations have been allocated to such a component.
-In the following, we will denote any allocated component as a cluster, and the number of clusters is the number of allocated components.
-From \eqref{eqn:data_in_clust}-\eqref{eqn:prior_clust_allocs}, it is clear that the allocated and empty components, as well as the number of clusters, are random variables, with marginal prior distributions induced by our model.
-We include them in the state space of the MCMC and compute their marginal posterior through the Gibbs sampler.